biocorecrg/sphinx-bioschemas/docs/markdown.md

-# Bioschemas extensions with Markdown
+# Embedding Bioschemas with Markdown

 It is possible to embed Bioschemas with Markdown by using the [MyST parser](https://myst-parser.readthedocs.io/en/latest/) extension.